-This deliciously succulent chicken pie is sweetened with leeks and has the kick of cider.
-The crunchy filo pastry makes a lovely contrast to the creamy filling and it’s just so easy to make.
+This deliciously succulent chicken pot pie is sweetened with leeks and has the kick of cider.
+The crunchy filo pastry makes a lovely contrast to the creamy filling and it’s just so easy to make all in one skillet.

 This is British Pie Week so it would be rude not to feature a pie recipe, and you know me, never knowingly rude and all that.
 Anyway what pie to make, it had to be my favourite, chicken and leek pie.